ski081/updated-huge-blog/content/post/2012-08-23-goodbye-steve.md

 A quote out of the recent statement by President Obama on Steve Jobs’ passing struck me as particularly apt.

-> The world has lost a visionary.
-And there may be no greater tribute to Steve’s
+{{% blockquote author="Barak Obama" %}}
-> success than the fact that much of the world learned of his passing on a device
+The world has lost a visionary.
+And there may be no greater tribute to Steve’s success than the fact that much of the world learned of his passing on a device he invented.
-> he invented.
+{{% /blockquote %}}

 I was glad to hear he passed peacefully and with his family.